JannieI/canvas-workstation-V3/src/app/roadmap.md

 **General**
 1. Add cursor style and size on menu: needs a custome .png file, IE needs .cur ...
 2. Consider if Transformations can do Group By - for now it is either in the SQL, or Vega
+3. Shape Textbox using data fields: can it have parameters, what if Dataset deleted, can it sort,

 **Data**
 1. Consider linking Slicers many Datasets - this depends on how we can do this